wp-plugins/simpleflickr/readme.txt

 == Installation ==

-1. Extract the `simpleFlickr` directory and all of its contents into your `wp-content/plugins/ directory`.
+1. Extract all the contents of the plugin archive into your `wp-content/plugins/simpleFlickr` directory.
 1. Go to your wordpress admin pages and click on `Plugins` and activate the plugin called `simpleFlickr`.
 1. Go to your wordpress admin and click on `Options` then `simpleFlickr`.
 1. Set your configuration option values and click `update options` to save.
+1. Add `<simpleflickr>` tag to your page or post with the set attribute defined.
+(Please see *Usage* section for more details.)

 == Frequently Asked Questions ==